Gholtes/obsidian-general-vault/1 Ideas/CNN layer activations to provide embeddings.md

 Intermediate layer activations in CNNs can be used to provide image similarity embeddings.
+The similarity between images can be computed as the [[cosine similairity]] or other measure.
 This is a simple method with a number of key limitations.

 1. The embeddings can be extremely large
 2. CNN layer activations preserve spacial information, so the same image that is offset spatially or resized will produce a very different embedding.